 The general-purpose timer takes the time base unit as the core, and has the functions of input capture and output compare, and can be used to measure the pulse width, frequency and duty cycle, and generate the output waveform.
-It includes a 16-bit auto reload counter (realize count-up, count-down and center-aligned count).
+It includes a 16-bit auto reload counter (realize count-up).

 - (1) Timebase unit

-- Counter: 16-bit counter, count-up, count-down and center-aligned count
+- Counter: 16-bit counter, which can only count up

 - Prescaler: 16-bit programmable prescaler

 - Auto reloading function

 - (2) Clock source

 - Internal clock

 - (3) Timer function

 - Input capture

 - Output compare

 - PWM output mode

 - Forced output mode

 - (4) Interrupt event

-- Update event (counter overrun/underrun, counter initialization)
+- Update event (counter overrun, counter initialization)

 - Input capture

 - Output compare